Xtines/A-B-Testing-fundamentals/README.md

 1. **Which Distribution?**
-We expect the Click-through probability to follow a *Binomial distribution*
+We expect the Click-through-probability to follow a *Binomial distribution*

 2. **Confidence Intervals**